 You are probably here because your new kettle is spitting out water that tastes funny.
 Well, to be more specific, the water or tea is tasting metallic and you are worried that there is something wrong with your kettle.
+If you want to find out why your kettle water tastes metallic continue reading this article!

 Firstly, this is nothing to worry about.
 In fact, it is quite common and there are some simple explanations for it.
 There are also a few simple solutions, all of which will be discussed in this article.
 So, keep reading.
 And if it makes you feel better, no, your kettle does not hate you.
 Let’s begin.